Last updated on

 - is cross-border in nature: within the European Union or in Iceland, Liechtenstein and Norway;

-- is attributable to a practice or decision of a local, regional or national government;
+- is caused by a practice or decision of a local, regional or national government;

 - is the result of a misapplication of European law.